jkremser/NeuroCars/README.md

 # NeuroCars
-This is a university project where we (team of 3 people) implemented the back-propagation neural network and train it to drive a car in a very simple environment.
+This is a university project where we (team of 3 people: me, Marin Rehanek and Lukas Holcik) implemented the back-propagation neural network and train it to drive a car in a very simple environment.
 The learning data were replay files that were recorded when human player interacted with the environment.

 ### Structure